Niffler/merrry-music-memory/README.md

 ![Turn of player 2](/screenshots/player_2_mismatch.png)

-When all cards have been matched and disappeared, the player with the highes score wins.
+When all cards have been matched and disappeared, the player with the highest score wins.
 ![End of game](/screenshots/game_end.png)